- 1 Properties of Petroselinum crispum

-Parsley (Petroselinum crispum) is a plant widely known for being a herb with aromatic properties.
-Its use as such dates back to almost immemorial times.
-However, the medicinal properties of this plant are not as popular.
+Parsley (Petroselinum crispum) is a plant widely known for its properties as an aromatic herb.
+Its use as such goes back to almost immemorial times.
+However, the medicinal properties of this plant are not so popular.

-Parsley is a carminative, stomachich and digestive tonic plant.
-It is traditionally used in cases of flatulence, bloated belly, cramps and poor digestion.
+Parsley is a carminative plant, stomach and digestive tonic.
+It is traditionally used in cases of flatulence, swollen belly, colic and poor digestion.

-It favours digestion, contributes to expel the flatulence and opens the appetite.
-Very appropriate in intestinal spasms.
-(Infusion of a small spoonful of seeds for each cup of water.
-2 cups a day) (in the event of inappetence take a cup of the infusion half hour before the meals)
+Adding parsley to meals favors digestion, helps to expel flatulence, and whets the appetite.
+Parsley is very suitable for intestinal spasms or cramps.
+(Infusion of a small tablespoon of seeds, per cup of water.
+2 cups a day) (In case of anorexia or lack of appetite, take a cup of the infusion half an hour before meals)

 Diuretic properties of parsley